chrislatimer/minidevjam/lab_appendix2.md

 * Well done!
 You’ve added a general purpose cache which will survive for 60 seconds, before repopulating on the next request made after that window.
 Responses generated from cache spare your backend from serving those requests -- and are returned to clients far quicker than would non-cached responses.

 ## Part 2 - Populate Cache, Lookup Cache
-You’ve improved the performance of your API with some clever caching of employee information.
+You’ve improved the performance of your API with some clever caching of order information.
 Let’s take things a step further.
 There may be times when saving a bit of metadata (unrelated to response payload) to cache can be useful.
-In this section of the lab, we’ll capture the path -- which includes employee ID -- as specific employee records are requested.
+In this section of the lab, we’ll capture the path -- which includes order ID -- as specific order records are requested.
 Then, we’ll show how to retrieve this cached path info with a simple Lookup Cache policy.

 * Return to the **Develop** tab to access the API Proxy development dashboard.
 * Change the expiry time on your Response Cache policy to 1s.
 This will allow us to make multiple requests for Part II of the lab without triggering a cached response from our Part I work.

 ![Image](images/lab_appendix2/image09.png)

-* Click Proxy Endpoints → default → Get an Employee with given UUID.
+* Click Proxy Endpoints → default → Get an Order with given UUID.

 ![Image](images/lab_appendix2/image10.png)